 We then travel on a journey that starts at the beginning of the universe itself.
 It is a journey of organisational change and the solutions we have come up with so far on our epic human evolution story.

-We look in detail at the Disciplined Agile Delivery (DAD) Framework and do some practical work on mapping our organisations into the DAD goal decision framework to determine what things we need to do to get ready to scale.
+We look in detail at the Disciplined Agile Delivery (DAD) Framework.
+Then we do some practical work on mapping our organisations into the DAD goal decision framework to determine what things we need to do to get ready to scale.

-Things like additional finance for infrastructure for continuous testing and deployment come up, as well and a re-alignment and more time needed from Product Owners.
+Things like additional finance for infrastructure for continuous testing and deployment come up.
+As well as a re-alignment and more time needed from Product Owners.
 Common themes on the road to scale.

-Just before the end of day one, we take a look at transformation strategy and the role of Coach and what that means.
+Just before the end of day one, we take a look at transformation strategy and the role of Coach.
+We also look at what that means.

-Day 2 starts on time with a deep dive in the Scaled Agile Framework (SAFe), with the big picture, values, principles and practices.
-Starting with the Portfolio game from Mark Richards, kindly lent to me by Darren from Radtac, we learn about portfolio prioritisation.
+Day 2 starts on time with a deep dive in the Scaled Agile Framework (SAFe).
+We look at the big picture, values, principles and practices.
+Starting with the Portfolio game from Mark Richards (kindly lent to me by Darren from Radtac), we learn about portfolio prioritisation.

-Moving on to the release train, our journey explores the multitude of roles and we debated on the true ‘agileness’ of the SAFe approach.
+Moving on to the release train, our journey explores the multitude of roles.
+We debate on the true ‘agileness’ of the SAFe approach.
 When is it right to use SAFe and when is it not?